marcomoauro/pagination-offset-cursor/README.md

 ## How to use

-- Create the .env file based on the env-template, the only env to configure is DATABASE_URL.
+- Create the .env file based on the env-template.
 - Starts the server by executing:
 ```sh
 yarn serve:development